“High-brid Tea” at Sharksmouth In MBTS 375th Anniversary Line Up

 This is a rain or shine event.
 If the weather is poor, attendees may choose to just view the grounds and take your lunch box and tea for later.

-Tickets are $10 and will be on sale at Town Hall, the Council on Aging office (where van transportation is also available), or online through Eventbrite (search for “Manchester Historical Museum”).
+Tickets are $10 and will be on sale at Town Hall, the Council on Aging office (where van transportation is also available), or online through Eventbrite.